 It's the original home of .NET and it's currently the best platform for writing and playing games.
 This summary has currently been tested on Windows 10 only.
 Setup instructions assume Windows and PowerShell.

-There is a preview in the Windows App Store of Windows Terminal.
+There is a preview in the Windows App Store of Windows Terminal which gets updated.
 GPU text rendering, a modern look & themes, tabs, split panes(!) and UTF-8 appear to be the standout features.
 It's a pretty early build but seems to work well enough.
-It's currently missing search and there are some redraw issues in Vim when resizing the terminal (tracking issue).
+It's currently missing search and there are some redraw issues when resizing the terminal (tracking issue) particularly in *Vim.

+verbose.
 However, I'd prefer to use one shell rather than keep switching.
-I still use
+I still

 Powershell aliases a lot of commands from Linux which helps with the transition.
 Notice that I'm also using forward slashes.
 Windows is fine with this and will accept forward or it's native original backslash path separators.